 CASE SUMMARY

-On January 4, 2022, the district court appointed a three-judge panel to preside over the case.
-On February 3, the district court consolidated this case with another challenge to Georgia's congressional plan, Common Cause v.
+• On February 3, 2022, the district court consolidated this case with another challenge to Georgia’s congressional plan, Common Cause v.
 Raffensperger.

 Related and Similar Cases: Common Cause v.
 Raffensperger; Alpha Phi Alpha Fraternity, Inc. v.
 Raffensperger; Pendergrass v.
 Raffensperger; Grant v.
 Raffensperger